Wednesday, 14 April 2021

 Actual PCB Size is 100mm by 50mm

-In use the IF amplifier performs well and the AGC is smooth in operation with all signals sounding equal in audio level.
-I have now built 3 of the IF amplifiers boards and all have performed the same with no instabilities.
+During use the IF amplifier performs well and the AGC operation is smooth with all signals sounding equal in level.
+I have built 3 of the IF amplifiers boards and all have performed the same with no instabilities.

-Whilst the cascode IF amplifier may not be cutting edge and appear a little dated it works well and despite experimenting with other devices and options I always end up back at the cascode!
+While the cascode IF amplifier may not be cutting edge and appears a little dated, it works well and despite experimenting with other devices and options I always end up back at the cascode!

 G6LBQ AD603 IF Amplifier PCB